selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 The world is full of nonsense.
 It’s not personal.
 It doesn’t matter.
 Don't let it get you down

 Complain less, appreciate more

+What is the use of negativity?
+Don't make yourself miserable

 ![](/static/img/boy-and-cat.jpeg)